DioxusLabs/taffy/CONTRIBUTING.md

 If you'd like to help on a consistent basis or are interested in project management, create a Discussions post, and we'll be happy to hand out triage rights.

+## The "just" task runner

+Taffy uses a task runner called [just](github.com/casey/just) to run tasks.
+This can be installed by running `cargo install --locked just`.
+This is just necessary for the commands of the form `just ...` to work.
+If you do you not want to install `just` then you can peak into the `justfile` in the root of this repo to see the equivalent cargo command, which will usually be of the form `cargo run -rp <package> ...`.

 ## Testing

 ### Running tests